danindiana/python_GPT/gemini/sandbox/data/readme.md

 3. **Normalization**: Normalize the data to ensure that all features are on a similar scale.

 By following these steps, you can refactor the script to utilize the Gemini sandbox API ecosystem effectively for fetching historical price data and preparing it for time-series forecasting using TensorFlow.

+### What to Know about Gemini API:

+When working with the Gemini REST API, it's important to adhere to several key best practices to ensure your application functions correctly and efficiently.
+These include:

+1. **Understand Rate Limits**: Familiarize yourself with the rate limits imposed on both public and private endpoints.
+This will help you manage how often you can make requests without getting rate-limited.

+2. **Use Nonces Correctly**: For private API calls, always use a nonce that is unique for each request and increases monotonically within the session.
+If using time-based nonces, ensure they are within +/- 30 seconds of the Unix epoch timestamp.

+3. **Secure Your API Keys**: Keep your API keys secure.
+Do not hardcode them into your source code or expose them in environments where others can access them.

+4. **Implement Error Handling**: Properly handle errors and exceptions that may occur during API requests, such as network issues or invalid responses.

+5. **Use the Correct HTTP Method**: For public endpoints, use GET.
+For private endpoints, use POST and include the payload in the X-GEMINI-PAYLOAD header along with a signature.

+6. **Sign Your Requests**: When making private API calls, sign your requests using HMAC-SHA384 to ensure that only authorized users can make changes on your behalf.

+7. **Cache Data Appropriately**: For public endpoints like ticker data or candlestick charts, consider caching the results to reduce the number of requests and improve performance.

+8. **Use Pagination for Large Responses**: When querying trade history or other large datasets, use pagination parameters (like `limit_trades`) to avoid overwhelming your application with too much data at once.

+9. **Test Thoroughly**: Before deploying any code that interacts with the Gemini API, thoroughly test it in the sandbox environment to ensure it behaves as expected and handles edge cases correctly.

+10. **Adhere to Documentation**: Always refer back to the official Gemini documentation for details on specific endpoints, request parameters, and response formats.

+By following these best practices, you can ensure that your application interacts with the Gemini API effectively and securely.